 Walk-In Closet Dubai

-Fitted Wardrobe Dubai: Cost, Materials, and Installation Guide 2026
+Fitted Wardrobe Dubai: Cost, Materials and Installation Guide 2026

-Fitted Wardrobe Dubai: Cost, Materials, and Installation Guide 2026
+Fitted Wardrobe Dubai: Cost, Materials and Installation Guide 2026

-A fitted wardrobe in Dubai is the most practical storage solution for any bedroom you plan to use for more than two years.
+<h2>Fitted wardrobe Dubai: what you need to know</h2> <p>A <a href="/fitted-wardrobe">fitted wardrobe</a> in Dubai is the most practical bedroom storage solution for any property you plan to occupy for more than two years.
 Fitted wardrobe and built-in wardrobe are used interchangeably in Dubai.
-Both terms describe a wardrobe manufactured to fit a specific wall or room dimension, floor-to-ceiling, wall-to-wall, with no gaps.
-The distinction matters because fitted wardrobes cost more than freestanding furniture but use every centimeter of your available space.
+Both describe a wardrobe manufactured to fit a specific wall or room dimension, floor-to-ceiling, wall-to-wall, with no gaps.
+The distinction matters because fitted wardrobes cost more than freestanding furniture but use every centimeter of your available wall space and are built to last in Dubai's humidity.
+Custom prices start at AED 6,000 for a 3-linear-meter bedroom wall, with a full master bedroom wall running AED 12,000-35,000 depending on finish and size.
+For a complete AED breakdown by finish tier, see our <a href="/walk-in-closet-cost">walk-in closet cost guide</a>.</p>

-What materials are used for fitted wardrobes in Dubai — and which is worth the price?
+<h2>What materials are used for fitted wardrobes in Dubai?</h2>

 MDF (medium-density fibreboard) is the dominant carcass material in Dubai's fitted wardrobe market.
 The grade matters: moisture-resistant MDF has a green or blue core visible in cross-section, costs 10-15% more than standard furniture-grade MDF, and resists the humidity swells that cause joints to fail and door fronts to warp.
 Standard MDF without moisture-resistant treatment is the wrong choice for Dubai and should be rejected on sight.
 Melamine-faced MDF is the most affordable finish tier: a factory-applied laminate sheet bonded to the MDF core at AED 800-1,200 per linear meter.
 Durable, easy to clean, and available in hundreds of colours and wood-effect prints.